 The largest danger and most serious malfunction furnaces sometimes experience is a crack in the heat exchanger.
 The heat exchanger is a set of metal coils in the furnace that are directly warmed by the combusting gasses and fire in the burner of the furnace.
 The purpose of this part is to allow heat to transfer to the air in your vents while keeping any exhaust and fumes out of your indoor air.
 A crack in your heat exchanger can let dangerous gasses such as carbon monoxide leak into your ductwork and home.

 Heat exchangers usually last 25 years or more, but there are a few factors that can lead to a premature crack, including:

-Dirty air filters and blocked vents can cause your furnace to work harder that it was designed.
+- Improper Air Flow: Dirty air filters and blocked vents can cause your furnace to work harder than it was designed.
 Factor in the stress of a harder workload on your heat exchanger over months or years, and a premature crack will not be far off.

 Your Best Defense Against Cracks

 While most heat exchangers will last throughout the entire lifespan of your furnace without a problem, the consequences of an undiscovered crack are serious enough to remain vigilant.
 The best way to monitor your furnace and identify any problems with your heat exchanger is by scheduling annual furnace tune-ups.
 HVAC technicians are trained to inspect every part of your furnace when performing yearly maintenance and can ensure that your family is safe.

 Schedule your Furnace Tune-up with Four Seasons today to receive an accurate assessment of your system and protect your family from the dangers of an undiscovered crack in your heat exchanger.